 The Connection offers cooking classes at the Roger Sherman halfway house.

 Residents at the Roger Sherman halfway house are learning food preparation skills in its commercial kitchen.
-The culinary program, run by The Connection, is designed to not only help men who were recently released from prison find work in food service.
-It also teaches the basics in how to plan and cook nutritious meals and adopt healthier lifestyles.
+The culinary program, run by The Connection, is designed to not only help men who were recently released from prison find work in foodservice.
+It also teaches the basics of how to plan and cook nutritious meals and adopt healthier lifestyles.